04 - Cassandra

 ftp://jupiter-win.zhaw.ch/shared/IoT/p4

-Set up a virtual machine on your virtualization environment and use the virtual disk image, you just downloaded (it is a 32 bit debian system).
+Set up a virtual machine on your virtualisation environment and use the virtual disk image, you just downloaded (it is a 32 bit debian system).
 Recommended are the following settings:

-• 2 or 4 CPUs (Just one single core will not work)
+• > 2 CPU cores (Just one single core will not work!).

 Start the virtual machine.
 On the virtual machine with the hostname iot-lab-vsrvr you can operate with these credentials: